About Me - How I Got Started As A Software Engineer

 Azulia Designs Ltd

 When one door closes, another opens.
 At the beginning of 2012, I started freelancing and started my own company, Azulia Designs Ltd. I did several contracts and learned a lot of new skills.
 After a few years, however, I decided that freelancing and being self-employed weren't for me.
-If I wasn't working on a contract I was looking for the next two, doing accounts, stressing over IR35 complications, I was actually working nearly 18-hour days - and only getting paid for 8 of them.
-I then decided to go back to full-time employment.
+When I wasn't actively working on a contract; I was looking for the next two, doing accounts, stressing over IR35 complications and tax returns.
+I was working nearly 18-hour days - and only getting paid for 8 of them.
+It was then decided to go back to full-time employment.

 Moving To Scotland and Agency Work (2014)

-In a quick turn of fate having closed my company down, I ended up moving to and living in Scotland.
-Again with the job hunting, this time anywhere in the central belt area.
+In a quick turn of fate, having closed my company, I moved to Scotland and now live here.
+Again, with the job hunting, this time anywhere in the central belt area.
 I ended up taking a job in Edinburgh designing mobile applications.
-Again I really liked working at this company, however the commute was horrendous - a 15-minute drive to the train station, followed by two trains and then a bus.
-If anyone has used public transport in Scotland before you'll know how unreliable they are.
+Again, I liked working at this company.
+However, the commute was horrendous - a 15-minute drive to the train station, followed by two trains and then a bus.
+If anyone has used public transport in Scotland before, you'll know how unreliable they are.
 I had to change trains at Carstairs, and there was only a 10-minute window to catch the next train.
-The number of times I saw my next train pull away from the station waiting impatiently for the doors to open on the one I was in, then the hour wait for the next one (which during winter may not even turn up!)
+The number of times I saw my next train pull away from the station, waiting impatiently for the doors to open on the one I was in, and then the hour wait for the next one (which may not even turn up during winter!)

-After a year of torturous commuting, I decided to get a job, which only involved a 15-minute drive and one train.
-I ended up in a fast-paced web design agency working as an Umbraco developer, however, the role ended up not suiting me and I left.
+After a year of torturous commuting, I decided to get a job that only involved a 15-minute drive and one train.
+I ended up in a fast-paced web design agency working as an Umbraco developer; however, the role did not suit me, and I left.

 Finally A Software Engineering Role I Can Grow In (2016)

-In 2016 I found a software engineer position at a large company based in Atlanta, GA with offices in Glasgow.
+In 2016, I found a software engineer position at a large company based in Atlanta, GA, with offices in Glasgow.
 This was the role I was looking for!
 Whilst this role can be challenging, there is plenty of support to help people grow and develop.
-The work is varied, sometimes working on legacy Visual Basic code base, other times designing and developing cutting edge ASP.Net Core API and UI using the latest frameworks.
-In 2018 was promoted to senior software engineer having demonstrated extensive knowledge and ability.
-During my time in this role, I've had the privilege of working with some really great developers and leaders, and worked on some fascinating projects from APIs to industry-leading web applications, from database design to server data processing, architecture and automation.
+The work is varied; sometimes, I work on legacy Visual Basic code bases, and other times, I design and develop cutting-edge ASP.Net Core API and UI using the latest frameworks.
+2018, I was promoted to senior software engineer, having demonstrated extensive knowledge and ability.
+During my time in this role, I've worked with some great developers and leaders on fascinating projects, from APIs to industry-leading web applications, database design, server data processing, architecture and automation.
 I'm still with this company today.

-The path to senior software engineer isn't always straightforward, from school, college, University and into a dream job.
+Becoming a senior software engineer can be challenging, from school, college, University and into a dream job.
 Mine took a lot longer and had some twists, turns and interludes.
-Each twist and turn however gave me more experience and skills, to the point I can pick up any project and run with it.
-My current line manager is always saying how well I adapt to challenges and tackle complex problems nobody else wants to and has hinted several times about career advancement and management roles.
+Each twist and turn, however, gave me more experience and skills to the point that I could pick up any project and run with it.
+My current line manager always says how well I adapt to challenges and tackle complex problems; nobody else wants to, and he has hinted several times about career advancement and management roles.
 Do I want to be а manager?
 No. I'm happy where I am, doing what I love doing.
 Does that mean I lack ambition?
-No, it means I'm happy.
+No, it means I'm so happy where I am in my life.

 Related ArticlesThese articles may also be of interest to you